marilynpesantez/sales-analysis-1/README.md

 * **Manage product lifecycles based on historical performance and regional considerations.** The discontinuation of the Road-150 model, despite being a top-selling product across all six markets in 2011, led to a sharp revenue decline in 2012.
 To prevent similar losses and optimize product upgrades, future product retirements should be data-informed, especially in the company's most profible markets.
 Successor models should be tested for market fit before fully phasing out top performers.

 * **Tailor product strategy basad on usage context and buyer behavior**.
 Mountain bikes typically endure harsher terrain and riding conditions, making it more frequently replaced and sensitive to price.
 This likely contributed to the success of the lower cost Mountain-200 model.
 Road bikes are used on smoother surfaces, allowing for a longer lifespan.
 Customers may be willing to invest more in road bike durability, making the shift to a lower-cost model potentially damanging to revenue.
+User behavior should be considered when setting prices and introducing successor models.

-* **Use lower-ticket items as a tool for customer acquisition and upselling in regions and during high-volume periods.** Accessories and Clothing played a key roal in the 2013 revenue recovery by expanding the product mix, attracting more customers and boosting order volume.
+* **Use lower-ticket items as a tool for customer acquisition and upselling during high-volume periods.** Accessories and Clothing played a key roal in the 2013 revenue recovery by expanding the product mix, attracting more customers and boosting order volume.
 This new traffic likely supported the lift in sales of higher priced products.
 The business should continue developing low-cost offerings and implement limited time discounts and bundling offers with high-value items to increase average order value.
 These campaigns should be concentrated in June-August and October-December, when order volume levels are already elevated.

-* **Capitalize on markets with high average order value** Leverage targeted campaigns and incentives should to increase order frequency in regions where customers are already willing to spend more per transaction.
+* **Capitalize on markets with high average order value.** Leverage targeted campaigns and incentives to increase order frequency in regions where customers are already willing to spend more per transaction.
 Could run a targeted email campaign for those that have made an Accesories or Clothing purchase in the last 6 months.
 Implement a loyalty program, incentivize customers to increase purchase frequency.

 # Assumptions and Caveats: